ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

   ```
   A new URL is generated exposing the `hello` action via a __GET__ HTTP method.

-4. Let's give it a try by sending a HTTP request to the URL.
+4. Finally, send an HTTP request to the URL.

   ```
   $ curl https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/21ef035/hello/world?name=OpenWhisk